Pope Siricius: Early life

 Siricius was a native of Rome; his father's name was Tiburtius.
 Siricius entered the service of the Church at an early age and, according to the testimony of the inscription on his grave, was lector and then deacon of the Roman Church during the pontificate of Liberius.

 Pontificate

 After the death of Damasus I, Siricius was elected pope unanimously, despite attempts by Ursinus to promote himself.
 Emperor Valentinian II's confirmation of his election stilled any further objections.
 Siricius was an active pope, involved in the administration of the Church and the handling of various factions and viewpoints within it.
 In response to a letter from Bishop Himerius of Tarragona, he issued the Directa decretal, containing decisions on fifteen different points, on matters regarding baptism, penance, church discipline and the celibacy of the clergy.
 His are the oldest completely preserved decretals.

-Heresies

-According to the life in the "Liber Pontificalis" (ed.
-Duchesne, I, 216), Siricius also took severe measures against the Manichæans at Rome.
-However, as Duchesne remarks (loc. cit., notes) it cannot be assumed from the writings of the converted Augustine of Hippo, who was a Manichæan when he went to Rome (383), that Siricius took any particular steps against them, yet Augustine would certainly have commented on this if such had been the case.
-The mention in the "Liber Pontificalis" belongs properly to the life of Pope Leo I. Neither is it probable, as Langen thinks (Gesch. der röm.
-Kirche, I, 633), that Priscillianists are to be understood by this mention of Manichæans, although probably Priscillianists were at times called Manichæans in the writings of that age.
-The western emperors, including Honorius and Valentinian III, issued laws against the Manichæans, whom they declared to be political offenders, and took severe action against the members of this sect (Codex Theodosian, XVI, V, various laws).